foucar/CASS/README.md

 Processors that the event with the given id can be released and can be overwritten by the result of a different event.

-Each regular Processor stores a list of pointers to histograms to cache the events it has processed so far.
+Each regular Processor stores a list of pointers to results to cache the events it has processed so far.
 The list is implemented by cass::CachedList.
-This is to ensure that it is not needed to evaluate the same event if a Processor in a parallel analysis chain that evaluates a different event, requests the result of its event.
+This is to ensure that each event is only evaluated once.
+It allows for a client that uses the TCP-server to visualize the result of an evaluation to pull results of events that already have been analyzed a while ago.

-Since there is only one instance of each
-Processor this is the only way that multiple events can be analyzed in parallel.
 When told to process an event a regular Processor will check if the condition for the requested event is true.
-If this is the case it will get a new event from the list and lock the contents for writing.
+If this is the case it will get a new event from the internal list and lock the contents for writing.
 It will then call the cass::Processor::process function that should have been overwritten by the individual Processor type.
-Once the event is processed by the Processor, the result will be marked as the latest event into the list.
+Once the event is fully analyzed by the Processor, the result will be marked as the latest event into the list.
+It will be also be locked until the analysis chain has completed processing this event.
+When all Processors have analyzed the event, the result in the list unlocked and can thus be overwritten with the outcome of another event.

 Some of the Processors do not have a separate result for each event, i.e. the summing up and averaging Processors.
 These types of Processors